Congratulations! You're expecting! Your mother and sister are planning your shower;

-you are attending all of your doctor's appointments, your eating right and exercising
+you are attending all of your doctor's appointments, you're eating right and you're exercising

 regularly.
 What else is there?
 Every parent should start thinking about what their